LeandervanAarde/nhl/README.md

    npm install
    ```

-4. No API keys are requited
+4. No API keys are required

 <!-- FEATURES AND FUNCTIONALITY-->